A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Christopher Inglis Stebly

-first daughter, born in 1967 in Ocean Springs, Mississippi, where
+and first daughter, born in 1967 in Ocean Springs, Mississippi,

-Academy of Fine Arts under Auseklis Ozols (the founder), in 1991.
+Orleans Academy of Fine Arts under Auseklis Ozols (the founder),

-but he has been painting on his own ever since.
-His paintings
+in 1991. but he has been painting on his own ever since.
+His

 Pottery, Beastly Tales art show in Jackson with novelist Nevada